We have five factories and 19 years of experience in plant extracts

 Understanding the causes of citrus bioflavonoid deficiency is crucial for developing strategies to prevent or correct it.
 Ensuring a varied and balanced diet that includes a range of citrus fruits, as well as being aware of the factors that can affect bioflavonoid levels in the body, can help maintain optimal health.

-4. Dietary Sources of Citrus bioflavonoids
+4. Dietary Sources of Citrus Bioflavonoids

-4. Dietary Sources of Citrus bioflavonoids
+4. Dietary Sources of Citrus Bioflavonoids

 Citrus bioflavonoids, a group of plant compounds known for their antioxidant and anti-inflammatory properties, can be found in a variety of citrus fruits and their products.
 These natural compounds are essential for maintaining good health, and incorporating them into your diet is a simple way to ensure you receive their benefits.
-Here are some of the primary dietary sources of Citrus bioflavonoids:
+Here are some of the primary dietary sources of citrus bioflavonoids:

 1. Oranges: Rich in Hesperidin and other bioflavonoids, oranges are a staple in many diets.
 Both the fruit and the peel contain these beneficial compounds.